Mahdieh-tech/react-counter/README.md

-📝 Project Summary – React Counter
+📝 React Counter

-This repository is a practice React project that demonstrates how to manage state with React Hooks and build a simple, interactive UI.
+A simple React project made for practice.

-⚙️ Key Features
+⚙️ Features

-State Management with Hooks: Uses useState to store and update the counter value.
+Uses useState to manage a counter value

-Interactive Buttons: Three buttons—Increment, Decrement, and Reset—each with onClick handlers.
+Buttons: Increment, Decrement, and Reset

-Responsive & Modern UI: Gradient backgrounds, glassmorphism effects, hover and active animations.

-Clean Component Structure: A single functional component (Counter.js) and a dedicated stylesheet (Counter.css).

-🛠 Implementation Details

-Increment / Decrement functions adjust the count by +1 or –1.

-Reset sets the count back to 0.

-CSS applies gradients, rounded corners, shadows, and smooth transitions for a polished look.

-All styling lives in Counter.css, keeping the component itself clean and focused on logic.
+Basic styling in Counter.css

 🎯 Purpose

-This project was created as a practice exercise to strengthen React skills—particularly hooks, event handling, and styling components.
-It can serve as a template or learning resource for beginners experimenting with React.
+Created only to practice React hooks and event handling.